kabeermr/kabeermr.github.io/README.md

 * Workshop on Finitistic Dimensions.
 Universität Bielefeld, 15-16 June 2023.
 * Categories, clusters, and completions master class.
 Aarhus University, 22-24 March 2023.
 * Tensor Categories in Sydney.
 University of Sydney, 28 Nov-2nd Dec 2022.

+I taught a mini-course on approximability and metric techniques for triangulated categories at MPIM.
+You can find the course outline [here](CourseOutline.pdf) and partial course notes [here](CourseNotes.pdf) which I am planning on completing at some point in the future.

 Email: kabeermr "dot" maths "at" gmail "dot" com